Risks and opportunities

 In this section, we outline the risks and opportunities that arise in the course of our business activities.
 We have grouped them into categories.
 Unless explicitly mentioned, there were no material changes to the specific risks and opportunities compared with the previous year.

 We use competitive and environmental analyses and market studies to identify not only risks but also opportunities with a positive impact on the design of our products, the efficiency with which they are produced, their success in the market and our cost structure.
-Risks and opportunities that we expect to occur are already reflected in our medium-term planning and our forecast.
+Where they can be assessed, risks and opportunities that we expect to occur are already reflected in our medium-term planning and our forecast.
 The following therefore reports on internal and external developments as risks and opportunities that may result in a negative or positive deviation from our forecast.

 Macroeconomic risks and opportunities

-The economic performance of some emerging economies is being overshadowed primarily by overindebtedness, reliance on capital inflows and social tensions.
+The economic development of some emerging economies is being hampered primarily by dependence on energy and commodity prices, capital inflows and socio-political tensions.
 Corruption, inadequate government structures and a lack of legal certainty also pose risks.

-Geopolitical tensions and conflicts are a further major risk to the performance of individual economies or regions.
+Geopolitical tensions and conflicts are a further major risk to the performance of individual economies and regions.
 As the global economy becomes increasingly interconnected, it is also vulnerable to local developments.
-Any escalation of the conflicts in Eastern Europe, the Middle East, or North Africa, for example, could disrupt the global energy and commodity markets.
+Any increasing escalation of the conflicts in Eastern Europe, the Middle East or Africa, for example, could cause further upheaval on the global energy and commodity markets and exacerbate migration trends.
 The same goes for armed conflicts, terrorist activities, or the spread of infectious diseases, which may prompt unexpected, short-term responses from the markets.

 Overall, we consider the probability of a global recession to be low.
 Due to the risk factors mentioned, however, the possibility of a decline in global economic growth or a period of below-average growth rates cannot be ruled out.